 However much we vow to cut down on plastic, our homes are still unavoidably full of the stuff.
 From the synthetic pillows on our beds to the disposable razors in the bathroom.

-But although artificial materials are found in a vast and varied selection of everyday items, increasing awareness has meant there are now more opportunities to avoid excess plastic than ever before: the emergence of re-rill shops and the availability of bulk buy products helping to make buying without plastic both easier and cheaper.
+But although artificial materials are found in a vast and varied selection of everyday items, increasing awareness has meant there are now more opportunities to avoid excess plastic than ever before: the emergence of re-fill shops and the availability of bulk buy products helping to make buying without plastic both easier and cheaper.

 With careful planning and canny shopping we can reduce our synthetic footprint and live a far less plastic existence.